xeenia/mini-obfuscator-llvm-pass/README.md

 * Return and unreachable terminators.
 * Common control-flow patterns such as `if` statements, loops, `goto`-based flow and `switch`, when represented using supported LLVM IR constructs.
 * Basic-block splitting before dispatcher construction.
-* Configurable minimum and maximum basic-block limits.
+* Configurable minimum and maximum basic-block limits, and functions outside the configured basic-block limits are skipped.
 * Diagnostic output for cross-basic-block value dependencies and dynamic allocas.
 * Optional SSA promotion for demoted PHI nodes and cross-block values.
-* Functions outside the configured basic-block limits are skipped.
+* Dynamic allocas remain at their original location during entry-block reconstruction.
+Their cross-basic-block uses will be handled by the pass’s generic demotion logic.
 * Case block shuffling hardening: randomizes switch case block ordering instead of keeping sequential layout.

 ### Limitations